rjoydip/awesome-remix/README.md

 * [routes-gen](https://github.com/sandulat/routes-gen)
 * [remix-etag](https://github.com/donavon/remix-etag)
 * [Remix SEO](https://github.com/balavishnuvj/remix-seo)
-* [remix-auth](https://github.com/sergiodxa/remix-auth) - Simple Authentication for Remix
+* [remix-auth](https://github.com/sergiodxa/remix-auth) - Simple Authentication for Remix.
-* [remix-utils](https://github.com/sergiodxa/remix-utils) - A set of utility functions and types to use with Remix.run
+* [remix-utils](https://github.com/sergiodxa/remix-utils) - A set of utility functions and types to use with Remix.run.
-* [remix-i18next](https://github.com/sergiodxa/remix-i18next) - The easiest way to translate your Remix apps
+* [remix-i18next](https://github.com/sergiodxa/remix-i18next) - The easiest way to translate your Remix apps.
 * [remix-seo](https://github.com/chaance/remix-seo) - A package for easily managing SEO meta and link tags in Remix.
-* [remix-params-helper](https://github.com/kiliman/remix-params-helper) - Helpers that make it simple to use Zod with URLSearchParams, FormData, and Remix params object
+* [remix-params-helper](https://github.com/kiliman/remix-params-helper) - Helpers that make it simple to use Zod with URLSearchParams, FormData, and Remix params object.
-* [remix-tailwind](https://github.com/itsMapleLeaf/remix-tailwind) - Use TailwindCSS with Remix without an extra build step
+* [remix-tailwind](https://github.com/itsMapleLeaf/remix-tailwind) - Use TailwindCSS with Remix without an extra build step.
 * [remix-validated-form](https://github.com/airjp73/remix-validated-form) - A ValidatedForm component and helpers for easy client and server side form validation.
 * [remix-themes](https://github.com/abereghici/remix-themes) - An abstraction for themes in your Remix app.
 * [remix-routes](https://github.com/yesmeck/remix-routes) - Typesafe routing for your Remix apps.
-* [remix-middleware](https://github.com/neurosnap/remix-middleware) - An express-like middleware system for remix loaders and actions
+* [remix-middleware](https://github.com/neurosnap/remix-middleware) - An express-like middleware system for remix loaders and actions.
-* [remix-crash](https://github.com/xstevenyung/remix-crash) - Get better insight on why your Remix app crashed during development 💥
+* [remix-crash](https://github.com/xstevenyung/remix-crash) - Get better insight on why your Remix app crashed during development 💥.
-* [remix-pwa](https://github.com/ShafSpecs/remix-pwa) - A package to integrate PWA features into Remix
+* [remix-pwa](https://github.com/ShafSpecs/remix-pwa) - A package to integrate PWA features into Remix.
-* [superjson-remix](https://github.com/donavon/superjson-remix) - A solution for Remix that allows you to send binary data from your loader to your React client app
+* [superjson-remix](https://github.com/donavon/superjson-remix) - A solution for Remix that allows you to send binary data from your loader to your React client app.
-* [remix-etag](https://github.com/donavon/remix-etag) - Makes adding an ETag header to a response easy
+* [remix-etag](https://github.com/donavon/remix-etag) - Makes adding an ETag header to a response easy.
 * [remix-domains](https://github.com/SeasonedSoftware/remix-domains/) - Decouple your business logic from your Remix actions and loaders.
 With first-class type inference from end to end.

 ## Snippets